+2023 - 2026

-Agreed and adopted by Cheadle Primary School Governing Body
+Agreed and adopted by Cheadle Primary School

+Governing Board

-Date: February 2017
+Date: March 2023

-Review: February 2020
+Review: June 2026

-Under the provisions of the Equality Act 2010 Cheadle Primary School recognises the need to provide adequate resources for implementing an accessibility plan and we will ensure that the plan reflects our Disability, SEND and Single Equality Policies.
-In line with those policies Cheadle Primary School will take the necessary steps to ensure that every young person, their families and also employees are given equality of opportunity to develop socially, work, participate and learn and to enjoy community life.
+Under the provisions of the Equality Act 2010 Cheadle Primary School recognises the need to provide adequate resources for implementing an accessibility plan and we will ensure that the plan reflects our SEND, Equality and Diversity and Single Equality Policies.
+In line with those policies, Cheadle Primary School will take the necessary steps to ensure that every young person, their families and also employees are given equality of opportunity to develop socially, work, participate and learn and to enjoy community life.

-This plan sets out the proposals of the Governing Body of Cheadle Primary School in response to the SEND Code of Practice 2014: 0-25 years to increase access to education for disabled children in the three areas required by the planning duties in the DDA:
+This plan sets out the proposals of the Governing Board at Cheadle Primary School in response to the SEND Code of Practice 2014: 0-25 years to increase access to education for disabled children in the three areas required by the planning duties in the DDA:

-- Increase the extent to which SEN and disabled children can participate in the school curriculum - Improve the physical environment of the school to enable SEN and disabled children to take better advantage of education, benefits, facilities and services provided - Improve the availability of accessible information to SEN and disabled pupils
+- Increase the extent to which SEND children can participate in the school curriculum - Improve the physical environment of the school to enable SEND children to take better advantage of education, benefits, facilities and services provided - Improve the availability of accessible information to SEND pupils